-Mendocino County BHRS currently only use bilingual staff, translators, or the Language Line.
-We are looking into and are interested in technical assistance for new technology capacity building for language access.
+Mendocino County Behavioral Health & Recovery Services currently only use bilingual staff, translators, or the Language Line.
+We are interested in technical assistance for new technology capacity building.

 - 3. Description of protocol used for implementing language access through the county's 24-hour phone line with statewide toll-free access.

 See Attachment 6 for Policies and Procedures. - MH P/P No. III.A-2 Translation Services and Written Material in Threshold Languages - MH P/P No. III.
 A-3 Services to Beneficiaries in Primary or Preferred Languages - 4.
 Training for staff that may need to access the 24-hour phone line with statewide toll-free access so as to meet the client's linguistic capability.